The Auto Loan You Finally Choose Can Cause Your Insurance Premiums to Increase Unexpectedly

 You typically pay more for auto insurance with a new car regardless of lender

 In most cases, your auto insurance premium will go up with a new car.
 There are some exceptions, of course.
 If you already drive a brand new sports car and are trading in for a family sedan, you'll likely see the premium decrease.
-But newer cars, while safer with the latest technology, are more expensive to repair and replace than your old car.
-So you'll already be spending more money on auto insurance just because you get a new car.
+But newer cars, while safer with the latest technology, are typically more expensive to repair and to replace than your old car was, even when new.
+So you'll likely already be spending more money on auto insurance just because you get a new car.
 But if you shop around and play your cards right, it shouldn't be much of an increase unless you have some serious blemishes on your record.

 Some Lenders Require Additional Auto Insurance Coverage

 Depending upon your finance company, you might end up spending even more money on auto insurance coverage than you might expect.
-Some lenders require insurance coverage and limits that exceed the minimum amount required by the state.
+Some lenders require insurance coverage and policy limits that exceed the minimum amount required by the state.
 So while you might have enough auto insurance to be legal on the road, your lender might not see it that way.

 Most states, for example, don't require anything more than general liability auto insurance coverage, which takes care of damage to other vehicles and property should you be responsible for a crash.
-But many lenders go beyond that and require you to have collision insurance coverage, as well, which protects the lender by helping to repair the vehicle.
+But most lenders go beyond that and require you to have collision insurance coverage, as well, which protects the lender by helping to repair the vehicle.
 Some lenders go beyond that and require that you have certain coverage limits.
 This can often happen if you have a vehicle with a very high price tag, one whose replacement value would exceed the policy limits.
 Think of a brand new Corvette valued at $80,000.
 If you smash it to pieces five minutes after leaving the dealer's lot, your $30,000 of collision coverage won't even make a dent on the repayment of the loan.
 In this case, you might be required to have collision coverage that exceeds $80,000.